Remote Image Interpretations For Teleradiology Clients

 Because of COVID-19, many radiological practices have embraced teleradiology.
 When the COVID-19 pandemic hit in early 2020, radiology practices and departments started to increase their use of teleradiology and virtual technology tools to maintain their workloads from remote locations.

-NDI’s teleradiology reporting services currently provide 24/7/365 coverage for small hospitals, clinics, diagnostic imaging centers, emergency rooms, specialty medical practices and urgent care centers.
+NDI’s teleradiology reporting services currently provides coverage for small hospitals, clinics, diagnostic imaging centers, emergency rooms, specialty medical practices and urgent care centers.
 The US teleradiology provider also offers subspecialty radiologic coverage that is not available at smaller medical clinics and centers.

 Teleradiology benefits include reduced costs, enhanced expertise and improved coverage.
 NDI helps diagnostic radiology providers transition some of their radiology expenses from fixed to variable costs.
 One of the most important benefits offered by NDI is the potential for sub-specialty reads by a trained provider.